HankB/Linux_ZFS_Root/Debian/README.md

 ## Status

-Started migrating script produced to install Ubuntu.

-Note: As of Rickard Laager's email to zfs-discuss@list.zfsonlinux.org on Mar 18, 2019, 10:57 PM this script is no longer synchronized with the instructions referenced above.
-The script may still work (It did for me) but will not utilize the most recent improvements in the procedure.

-Work is in progress to update to the instructions as of 2019-04-18.
-The present version has been successfully tested (oncd!) for full disk install.
-Work is proceding with dual boot (Windows/Debina on ZFS) install.
+Script has been updated to support the instructions as of 2019-04-18.

 ## WARNING WILL ROBINSON

 **If something goes wrong this script *will* destroy any data on any target system drive.** I captured a full disk image backup before testing this on any of my systems.
 Taking a full image backup takes less time than reinstalling Windows should that be needed.

-Needless to say, I am not responsible for any data loss incurred as a result of using this S/W. Ise at your own risk and take appropriate precautions to backup your data.
+Needless to say, I am not responsible for any data loss incurred as a result of using this S/W. Use at your own risk and take appropriate precautions to backup your data.

 ### Other potential issues

-This process does not support encryption.
-Nor does it support legacy boot.

-This process does not decommission an existing MD RAID (See step 2.1) Itr will zap any existing partitions on the selected drive (if `$USE_EXISTING_PART == "no"`)
+This process does not decommission an existing MD RAID (See step 2.1) It will zap any existing partitions on the selected drive (if `$USE_EXISTING_PART == "no"`)

 If using an existing partition, it will create the pool on the indicated partition.
 There is not yet support to use an existing pool.
 It will also not create the EFI partition but will create the bpool.
 (Subject to change...)